Biodiversity: Definition, Types, Importance, Facts

 Genetic Diversity

 Even within species, one would observe variations in genetics including colouration, size, resistance to diseases, and ability to survive in certain climatic conditions among others.
-That is, while inside one species there can be high variation of responses to a particular treatment, for example, drought or pest resistance.
+That is because one species can have high variation of responses to a particular treatment, for example, drought or pest resistance.

 Importance Of Genetic Diversity